petrikatjosh/Bayesian_Occlusion_Proj_CARLA/README.md

 The fixed thresholds bother me.
 I tuned 0.60 and 0.85 by trial and error on this one scenario.
 They might not generalize.
 A proper approach would learn these thresholds from data or adapt them online based on the environment.

+This controller relies on a heurisitc override by arbitrarily making the logged distance between the truck and ego vehicle much higher if particular conditions are met (if d_occ < 5.0 and speed > 2.0 and self.prior_risk < 0.5), so the vehicle can pass the truck.
+Therefore, the car is essentially in a dangerous 'zombie state' that will not react immediately if the truck were to swerve into the ego vehicle's lane.

 The pedestrian detection uses ground truth position, which is cheating.
 In a real system I would need to run this through a perception pipeline with all its associated noise and latency.
 The Bayesian filter should help with that, but I have not tested it.

 I only handle one occluder.
 Multiple trucks would require tracking multiple risk sources and somehow combining them.
 Probably a particle filter or separate Bayesian estimates that get fused.